VendrickNZ/paper-scissors-rock/README.md

 still working through foundations, learning javascript

-have to play through command line/console
+have to play through command line/console (no longer!)